alexMilmore/JuliaSetGenerator/README.md

 # JuliaSetGenerator
 Simple python program that randomly generates julia sets and displays them.
-Fairly crude and slow, this really should be done with the gpu
+Is slow because it has no GUP parallelisation.
+Runs in python3.